Ben Ostroff: ‘I believe in giving decision-making power to the people closest to the operation.’

 Ostroff explained it was a friend he’d run into at a wedding who convinced him to “get on the drill rigs,” a nickname for the deep-water oil rigs dotting the Gulf of Mexico.
 He ended up earning his Dynamic Positioning (DP) certification and became a Dynamic Positioning Operator (DPO) for two organizations, responsible for keeping a vessel in the same geographic spot, despite the wind, waves, current, and other environmental factors.

 “In 2016, three of the rigs got laid up, and we got laid off,” he said.
 “I called up another buddy who worked for Centerline (Logistics Corp).
 I told him I was looking for a job, but only if Centerline was willing to take me on as a port captain and operations manager.
 He agreed.
 When the Starlight vessels went to Saltchuk (in 2021), I expressed interest in becoming a General Manager to Jason Childs, and he took a huge chance on me.
-Now here I am, a year or so later.”
+Now here I am.”

 A renewed commitment to safety

-Centerline’s harbor ship assist operations in California—operating under the names Millennium and Starlight—joined Saltchuk Marine in December of 2020 and integrated with the company’s existing California fleet in January of last year, about the time Ostroff was appointed GM.
+Centerline’s harbor ship assist operations in California—operating under the names Millennium and Starlight—joined Saltchuk Marine in December of 2020 and integrated with the company’s existing California fleet in January of 2021, about the time Ostroff was appointed GM.
+Starlight Marine has since merged with AmNav and Ostroff was named GM of the combined fleet.

-One of the changes Ostroff’s welcomed in the last year is a renewed commitment to safety.
+One of the changes Ostroff’s welcomed during his time as GM of Starlight was a renewed commitment to safety.

 Ostroff said he’s most proud of his two boys, ages 15 and 13.
 He counts himself a huge motorcycle enthusiast and, someday soon, hopes to escape to his cabin in Pinecrest near Yosemite, where his family enjoys skiing, mountain biking, and target practice.
 His single bucket-list item: driving his motorcycle from California to the Florida Keys and back.

-“Professionally, I’m most proud of the culture we’re building here,” he said.
-“We’re not 100-percent there yet, but we’re well on our way.”
+“Professionally, I’m most proud of the culture we’re building,” he said.
+“We’re not 100-percent there yet, but we’re well on our way.
+Both Milt and I are aligned in the progress and growth of the AmNav brand.

 He said he’s ambitious when he thinks of the company’s future.

-“I want to help expand Starlight,” he said.
+“I want to help expand,” he said.
 “I don’t know what that would look like yet, but first we need to get a place I call, ‘plug and play.’
-I want Starlight set up so that the next leader can be plugged right in so the company doesn’t have to start from scratch, so that we have all the policies and procedures in place…that’s what I’m working toward right now.”
+I want (AmNav) set up so that the next leader can be plugged right in so the company doesn’t have to start from scratch, so that we have all the policies and procedures in place…that’s what I’m working toward right now.”

 “Stability,” he echoed, “and also trying to get the mariners to take ownership of their jobs and vessels and want to have a say in how things operate.
 I believe in giving decision-making power to the people closest to the operation.
-That sense of ownership—that’s what we’re working on right now.”
+That sense of ownership—that’s what we’re working on right now.
+Working with the AmNav team is amazing, they are open to new ideas and processes and have made me truly feel like part of the family.
+Also, a special thank you to Milt for allowing me the time to go back to school and be able to shared what I’ve learned with the rest of the team.”